Roger Clarke's Web-Site

 This is often problematic for the other stakeholders because their interests are generally different from, and to varying degrees opposed, to those of the system sponsor, often in patterns that approximate a zero-sum game.
 Users and usees were discussed above as frequently having limited bargaining power, with the result that their interests are often marginalised.

 The disciplinary institution plays a vital role in the establishment and maintenance of the hegemony.
-Many entrants to the IS research profession have previously undertaken undergraduate studies in IS, all have been subjected to large volumes of exemplars of IS research as part of their postgraduate programs, and all have conducted research that conformed sufficiently with the discipline's norms to achieve recognised qualifications.
-Their teaching work is likely to impose on the next generation of students similar value-judgements to those with which they themselves have been indoctrinated.
-The expectations of editors and reviewers, and of selection and appointment committees particularly in Business Schools, have the effect of reinforcing a worldview that, we argue in this paper, is unenthusiastic about, unwelcoming and even hostile to, research that does not privilege the business perspective, but instead adopts a perspective other than that of the system sponsor, or adopts more than one perspective, or adopts a perspective that is not on the economic dimension.
+Many entrants to the IS research profession have previously undertaken undergraduate studies in IS, or have been exposed to large volumes of exemplars of IS research as part of their postgraduate programs, and have conducted research that conformed sufficiently with the discipline's norms to achieve recognised qualifications.
+Their teaching work is likely to impose on the next generation of students similar value-judgements to those which they themselves have been imbued with.
+The expectations of editors and reviewers, and of selection and appointment committees particularly in Business Schools, have the effect of reinforcing a worldview that, we argue in this paper, is generally unenthusiastic about, unwelcoming and even hostile to, research that does not privilege the business perspective, but instead adopts a perspective other than that of the system sponsor, adopts more than one perspective, or adopts a perspective that is not on the economic dimension.

 However, it is not entirely clear that such movements have much impact on business practices.
 Even if they do, recognition of them within the IS discipline is muted.
-In mid-2018, the holdings of the AIS eLibrary were approaching 40,000 papers, yet the mentions of 'positive organizational scholarship' in Title and in Abstract numbered 0 and 1, those of 'compassion' 1 and 3, and even 'business ethics' only found 3 and 7.
-The term 'corporate social responsibility' has attracted a little more attention, with 15 in Title and 25 in Abstract.
+By the end of 2018, the holdings of the AIS eLibrary had passed 40,000 papers, yet only 4 of them contained the phrase 'positive organizational scholarship' anywhere in the text.
+Restraining the searches to title and abstract, only 3 contained 'compassion', and only 9 'business ethics'.
+The term 'corporate social responsibility' has attracted a little more attention, with 29 in title or abstract.
 However, a superficial inspection of these articles suggested a strong commitment to the system sponsor's perspective, with themes such as "enhancing sustainability image", employer reputation, the effect of tweeting CSR on stock prices, and the relationship of CSR with corporate performance.

 We offer the following example of how richer understanding might be achieved in the research domain of social media funded by advertising.
 Research from the system-sponsor's perspective might adopt the following research question:

-ÒWhat proportion of social media users need to authorise the provider to exploit their data to ensure that advertising-based business models are viable?Ó
+"What proportion of social media users need to authorise the provider to exploit their data to ensure that advertising-based business models are viable?"

 On the other hand, research conducted from the perspective of social media users might ask the following, rather different, research question:

-ÒWhat techniques and tools are available to social media users to enable them to obfuscate, subvert or falsify their identities and locations, in order to prevent the provider from exploiting their data?Ó.
+"What techniques and tools are available to social media users to enable them to obfuscate, subvert or falsify their identities and locations, in order to prevent the provider from exploiting their data?"

-That example is on the economic dimension.
+Such a question might of course be extended, e.g. to investigate perceptions of the ethicality of such activities, or the understandability and practicality of such techniques and tools.
+However, the example above is likely still on the economic dimension.
 The scope for IS to make impactful contributions on the social and environmental dimensions as well is attested to by scholars such as Tim et al. (2017), who developed "guidelines for response agencies and impacted communities to deploy social media for future disaster response" (p.197) and Corbett & Mellouli (2017), who "present two real-world scenarios that allow [them] to illustrate the applicability of [their] model in building smart sustainable cities" (p.448).

-"How do the views of social media users and providers compare with respect to providers' Terms of Service and privacy policies?"
+"How do the attitudes of social media users and providers compare with respect to providers' Terms of Service and privacy policies?"

-An example of research that recognises this potential is Fletcher (2015), in which consumer power, exercised for example through the use of ad-blocking software, has negatively influenced the impact of online advertising and business attempts to benefit from CRM systems.
-The combination of two disparate perspectives into at least a research program, and perhaps even into a single research project, would be very likely to deliver better understanding than adopting either perspective alone.
+An example of research that recognises this potential is Fletcher (2003), in which consumer power, exercised for example through the use of ad-blocking software, has negatively influenced the impact of online advertising and business attempts to benefit from Customer Relationship Management systems.
+The combination of two disparate perspectives into at least a research program, and perhaps even into a single research project, would be very likely to deliver better understanding than adopting either perspective in isolation.

 Even where a stakeholder with a competing interest lacks power (such as the capacity not to adopt a feature, or to misuse it), the system sponsor may nonetheless benefit from dual-perspective research, because it can provide a more comprehensive understanding of the attitudes and likely behaviours of the various actors.
 This may also apply to the impacts on and behaviour of indirectly-affected parties, referred to above as 'usees'.

-ÒWhat are the social and economic impacts of the current business model for social media?"
-"What benefits and disbenefits would accrue to which stakeholders if regulatory measures were imposed in order to achieve balance between the interests of providers and users?Ó
+"What benefits and disbenefits would accrue to which stakeholders if regulatory measures were imposed on social media in order to achieve balance between the interests of providers and users?"

 These kinds of multi-perspective research questions do not represent the mainstream in articles published in IS research journals.
 Further, we do not suggest that they are likely to, or even should, simply replace the present dominant approach of single-perspective research.
-However, we feel that the value and impact of IS research may be significantly weakened if the discipline fails to develop techniques that facilitate the study of situations characterised by multiple, partly conflicting interests.
+However, the risk exists that the value and impact of IS research may be significantly weakened if the discipline fails to develop techniques that facilitate the study of situations that are characterised by multiple interests and that provide insights into the concerns of the key players.

 The opportunity exists to extend research techniques whose focus is on the construction of artefacts into multi-perspective research.
 The way has already been shown by action research, because it adopts "the idiographic viewpoint [whereby] any meaningful investigation must consider the frame of reference and underlying social values of the subjects" (Baskerville 1999).
 Thus, Olesen and Myers (1999), in documenting the adoption of Lotus Notes by senior management at a university in New Zealand, experienced an action research failure when the interests of the system sponsor (the university) clashed with those of the personal assistants (users) of the senior university managers (usees): the users refused to apply the system as it eroded their power to control their managers' diaries.